boonyong6/how-linux-works/README.md

 ## 9.20 Automatic IPv6 Network Configuration

-- Does not require a central server (aka **stateless configuration**) \- clients don’t need to store any data such as lease assignments.
+- Does not require a central server (aka **stateless configuration**) \- clients don't need to store any data such as lease assignments.
 - A host can generate a **link-local address** (**fe80::/64 prefix**) that is unlikely to be duplicated and broadcast it to the network to check for availability.
 - A host listening for a **router advertisement (RA) message** (includes **global network prefix**) that routers **send on the link-local network**, and attempt to fill in the interface ID.
 - Stateless configuration relies on a global network prefix at most 64 bits long.